SalmaAlassal/mrNetwork/Network Fundamentals/README.md

 - NIC or network interface card is a network adapter that is used to connect the computer to the network.
 - It is installed in the computer to establish a LAN.
 It has a unique ID that is written on the chip **(MAC address)**, and it has a connector to connect the cable to it.
-- NIC card is a layer 2 (DLL) device which means that it works on both physical and data link layer of the OSI model.
+- NIC card is a layer 2 (DLL) device which means that it works on both physical and data link layer of the OSI model (we will discuss it later).

 **So, a NIC is a bridge between your computer and the router.
 This card knows how to read data, send data and everything related to that.**

 ![NIC](imgs/NIC.png)

 # End Devices (Hosts)

 - They are referred to as end devices (systems) because they sit at the edge of the Internet.

 - End Devices are also referred to as hosts because they host (that is, run) application programs such as an e-mail client program, or an e-mail server program.

-- Hosts are sometimes divided into two categories: clients and servers.
+- Hosts are sometimes divided into **two categories**: **clients** and **servers**.
 Informally, clients tend to be desktop and mobile PCs, smartphones, and so on, whereas servers tend to be more powerful machines that store and distribute Web pages, stream video, relay e-mail, and so on.

-**Fun Fact :**

- **➡ Google has 50-100 data centers, including about 15 large centers, each with more than 100,000 servers.**
+**➡ Side Note : Google has 50-100 data centers, including about 15 large centers, each with more than 100,000 servers.**

 ## The Client-Server Relationship